SiliconLion/kfg-client/devnotes.md

 10/29/24 - David S- remember to run cmake whenever updating shaders cuz they're in the assets folder, and the updated version wont get copied unless you do.
 TODO: make it so CMake always checks for changes in the assets folder

+11/29/24 - David S- The way the PBRTextureChannel's are used is pretty slick but also a little fragile.